system76/ec/docs/adding-a-new-board.md

 DC OUTPUT (输出/輸出): 19.5V⎓9.23A 180W
 ```

-The schematics show it uses a 0.005 ohm sense resistor for both the adapter and
+The schematics show it has a TI BQ24780S smart charger and uses a 0.005 ohm
-the battery.
+sense resistor for both the adapter and the battery.

 This gives:

 ```
+CONFIG_CHARGER = bq24780s
 CONFIG_CHARGER_ADAPTER_RSENSE = 5
 CONFIG_CHARGER_BATTERY_RSENSE = 5
 CONFIG_CHARGER_CHARGE_CURRENT = 3072